Privacy notice

 • Online donations: payment systems (CAF Donate & Big Give) online who may transfer your information to HMRC where you’ve consented to Gift Aid.
 For more information please see CAF Donate & Big Give privacy policies.

-• POP membership: BHSF limited for your policy who may share your information with regulators the Prudential Regulation Authority and the Financial Conduct Authority.
+• POP : Any and all additions to membership including in the 'POP' (Performance Optimisation Package) group are provided by BHSF limited who may share your information with regulators the Prudential Regulation Authority and the Financial Conduct Authority.
 For your health screening we share your information with your choice of Trinity Laban Conservatoire of Music & Dance, University of Wolverhampton, Birmingham Royal Ballet, University of Edinburgh and Taylor Physiotherapy.
 For more information please see the privacy policies of the companies named in this section.

 • Event registration and ticket purchases: Eventbrite who may use your information to issue receipts or tickets.
 For more information please see Eventbrite’s privacy policy.